Voxmelt

 Is there a cheaper Dragon NaturallySpeaking alternative?

 Dragon costs 200 to 700 dollars up front.
-Voxmelt is 9.99 dollars a month for unlimited dictation with AI cleanup included, runs on the NVIDIA GPU you already own, and offers a 15-day free trial with no card so you can compare accuracy on your own voice before paying anything.
+Voxmelt is 49 dollars once for unlimited dictation with AI cleanup included, runs on the hardware you already own - no GPU required for dictation - and offers a 15-day free trial with no card so you can compare accuracy on your own voice before paying anything.
+Both are one-time purchases; one of them is a quarter of the price and has a local AI attached.

 See the full benchmark: per-clip accuracy, speed, and VRAM on a named GPU →